Highlights of the projects that have received funding include:

 - Roscommon County Council will engage a curate to programme five day-time performing arts events at the Roscommon Arts Centre, King House Boyle, Douglas Hyde Centre Frenchpark, Trinity Arts Centre Castlerea and Strokestown Park House & Famine Museum featuring local artists.

-- Sligo County Council will host workshops for older people that will work towards the creation of original artworks based on the theme of ‘Local’ which will all be showcased at end of project exhibition at City Hall.
+- Sligo County Council will host workshops for older people that will work towards the creation of original artworks based on the theme of ‘Local’ which will all be showcased at the end of the project exhibition at City Hall.

 The Creative Ireland Creativity in Older Age programme will also support a comprehensive programme of live musical performances in healthcare settings in Carlow, Cork, Donegal, Fingal, Galway, Dublin, Limerick, Clare, Tipperary, Longford, Louth Meath, Monaghan, Cavan, Offaly, South Dublin, Waterford, Westmeath and Waterford County Council.